 Tree drip lines are where the water would fall, if the tree canopy were an umbrella.

-Artichokes are a ritualistic food that require patience, good conversation, and a nice glass of white wine to be truly appreciated.
+Artichokes are ritualistic foods that demand patience, good conversation, and a glass of white wine to be truly appreciated.

-Modern artichokes (Cynara cardunculus var. scolymus) have evolved from the cardoon, a plant still grown in Spain and Portugal as a vegetable for its stalks and immature buds, and as a source of plant-based rennet for cheese making.
+Modern artichokes (Cynara cardunculus var. scolymus) have evolved from the cardoon, a plant still grown in Spain and Portugal as a vegetable for its stalks and immature buds and as a source of plant-based rennet for cheese making.
 Both are members of the sunflower family.
-Artichokes sold in grocery stores today tend to be larger and tougher than is ideal.
+Artichokes sold in grocery stores today tend to be larger than is ideal and tougher.
 Gardeners can enjoy a more tender and flavorful experience by growing these prehistoric-looking at home.
 As a health benefit, artichokes contain more antioxidants than most other vegetables.

 Artichoke buds and flowers

-The artichokes we eat are actually spiny, immature flower buds.
-Each artichoke that we buy or harvest is made up of a cluster, or inflorescence, of hundreds of smaller flowers, protected by modified leaves called bracts.
+The green or purple artichokes we eat are spiny, immature flower buds.
+Each artichoke is a cluster, or inflorescence, of hundreds of smaller flowers protected by modified leaves called bracts.
 Once these flowers bloom, the meaty bracts and the base, or heart, are too tough to eat.
 The lovely purple flowers are nice to look at, however.

 Artichokes can be grown practically anywhere, but they are large plants, averaging 4 to 6 feet across, so be sure to give them room to grow.
 They prefer cool, moist summers (or relatively shady spots) and mild winters.
-The majority of the commercial crop is grown in the central, coastal areas of California.
-While most artichokes are grown as annuals, the plants can actually be grown as perennials, producing edible buds for 4 or 5 years.
-Under the right conditions, you may be able to harvest as many as 30 artichokes per plant per year.
-To get the most out of your artichoke plants, it is important to provide light soil (add compost!), water in summer and improve drainage for winter.
+Most artichokes are grown in California's central and coastal areas.
+While treated as annuals, artichoke plants can be grown as perennials, producing edible buds for 4 or 5 years.
+Under the right conditions, you may harvest as many as 30 artichokes per plant per year.
+Artichoke plants prefer light soil (add compost!), water in summer, and good drainage in winter.